 Evolution of Form and Function

 The first masjid in Medina served as both a place of communal prayer as well as a socio-cultural centre.
-Its functions included: communal and individual prayers, Qur’anic recitations, delivery of homilies (qisas), sermons (khutbas) on Fridays, recitation of dhikr, place of retreats (i’tikaf) and vigils – especially during the month of Ramadhan - and celebration of festivals.
+Its functions included: communal and individual prayers, Qur’anic recitations, delivery of homilies (qisas), sermons (khutbas) on Fridays, recitation of dhikr, place of retreats (i’tikaf) and vigils – especially during the month of Ramadan - and celebration of festivals.
 Mosques have also served as centres for collection and distribution of alms (zakat).
 The poor, homeless and travellers have often found shelter and sustenance there.
 The contracting of marriage and business agreements can also occur there2.
-An important development with regard to the evolving form and function of mosques revolves around the emergence of practices associated with building of shrine (tomb) mosques (called maqbara, mashhad or maqam) over the tombs of members of the Prophet’s family (including Hazrat Imam Ali ‘alayhi salam and Hazrat Fatima ‘alayha salam) and of his early companions.
-Subsequently, with the growth and influence of Sufism, building and visiting of shrine-mosques (ziyarah) dedicated to sufi shaykhs, pirs, or sages for barakah and intercession became a regular feature of Muslim piety, devotion and religious landscape.3
+An important development with regard to the evolving form and function of mosques revolves around the emergence of practices associated with building of shrine (tomb) mosques (called maqbara, mashhad or maqam) over the tombs of members of the Prophet’s family (including Hazrat Imam Ali (‘alayhi salam) and Hazrat Fatima (‘alayha salam) and of his early companions.
+Subsequently, with the growth and influence of Sufism, building and visiting of shrine-mosques (ziyara) dedicated to sufi shaykhs, pirs, or sages for baraka and intercession became a regular feature of Muslim piety, devotion and religious landscape.3

 The transformations brought about by colonialism, independence and modernization in Muslim societies have resulted in some shifts and changes in the uses of the mosque today.
 As in the past, the mosque remains the hub and symbol of intense social and cultural activity, whether Muslims are a majority or a minority in the region.6